 All the states, agreements and allocations listed in both numbered lists in 11.3.6.4 (Non-AP STA, non-AP MLD, and non-PCP STA reassociation initiation procedures) item c) are deleted or reset to initial values.

-The MLMEnon-AP STA shall transmit an Association Request frame to the AP or PCP or a non-AP STA affiliated with the non-AP MLD shall transmit an Association Request frame with Basic Multi- Link element to an AP affiliated with the AP MLD.
-The non-AP STA affiliated with a non-AP MLD may initiate the transmission of the Association Request frame on the recommended link included in the MLME-ASSOCIATE.request primitive, unless specified otherwise.
+The MLMEnon-AP STA shall transmit an Association Request frame to the AP or PCP or a non-AP STA affiliated with the non-AP MLD shall transmit an Association Request frame with Basic Multi- Link element to an AP affiliated with the AP MLD..
 The RSNE contained in the MLME-ASSOCIATE.request primitive shall be included in the Association Request frame.
 The RSNE shall specify exactly one pairwise cipher suite and exactly one AKM suite.
 If the MLME- ASSOCIATE.request primitive contained the EmergencyServices parameter equal to true, an Interworking element with the UESA field set to 1 shall be included in the Association Request frame.

 Non-AP STA, non-AP MLD, and non-PCP STA reassociation initiation procedures